rasmustaarnby/Surreal/README.md

 ## Roadmap

-For this to work _elegantly_ with Laravel, the following features are planned to be supported:
+For this to work _elegantly_ with Laravel, the following features are planned to be supported, in no order:

+[x] CREATE operations
-[ ] CREATE operations
+[ ] RETURN operation
 [ ] Migrations
 [ ] Query-time casts
 [ ] Fluent Functions